-A Copy Protection Resource SHALL be opened as defined in Table 9.13-1 and SHALL comply to the interface requirement specifications as defined in the OC-SP-CCCP2.0 document [CCCP2].
+A Copy Protection Resource SHALL be opened as defined in table 11.3-2 of [CCCP2] and SHALL comply to the interface requirement specifications as defined in the OC-SP-CCCP2.0 document [CCCP2].

-Resource Mode Class Туре Version Identifier (hex)

-Copy Protection S-Mode 176 3 1 0x00B000C1

-Copy Protection M-Mode 176 4 1 0x00B00101
+Resource Mode Class Туре Version Identifier (hex) Copy Protection S-Mode 176 3 1 0x00B000C1 Copy Protection M-Mode See [CCCP2] for the curren t Resource Cla ss, Type and Version for this resource.